 Below are a few cautionary roadblocks:

-1) Don’t get trapped in a siloed digital world.
 Companies will often hire several agencies or teams trying to tackle the same goal: Qualified leads that can turn into revenue.
 Social media, content marketing, PR, digital and analytics are all supporting the same brand goals.
 If these efforts are not cohesively working together, you end up with untargeted messaging that can ruin a customer relationship or hurt any budding relationships with a prospect.
 Align these channels and bring them together to create a more integrated and thoughtful approach.

 For more information on creating a more cohesive marketing and PR team, download ‘Why PR is a Critical Piece to Your Inbound Marketing Strategy’.

-2) Focusing on the customer experience.
 CX is quickly becoming the most important aspect of marketing.
 Technology is changing the way we communicate with our customers.
 Think of companies that are extremely successful, for example Facebook, Netflix, Amazon or AirBnB.
 They excel at retaining and growing their customer base by learning the interests of their target audiences, and by making meaningful suggestions that help foster successful relationships.
 It’s all about having customer touchpoints.
 Consider checking in with your customers on social, emailing them a customer satisfaction survey or even creating content tailored to their specific needs.
 Consistent interaction with your customers often leads to repeat customers, higher retention rates and potential brand advocates.

 For more insight into the importance of being ‘customer obsessed’ listen to the podcast, ‘Insight from Experts: Customer Obsession and Revenue with Scott Vaughan’.

-3) Keeping it mobile.
 Customer experience also includes catering to your audiences on the devices they use to consume content and engage with brands.
 The most important of these platforms is mobile.
 If your website is not optimized and mobile friendly, you run the risk of losing out on potential prospects.
 In fact, DoubeClick reported in 2016 that consumers abandon 53 percent of mobile pages if load the time took longer than three seconds.

 “Mobile is becoming not only the new digital hub but also the bridge to the physical world.
 That’s why mobile will affect more than just your digital operations – it will transform your entire business.”